Storyboards in UX/UI Design

 1. Research and Ideation

-UX designers leverage storyboards primarily during the initial stages of the design process.
-After designers conduct user research, storyboards help to visualize the information gathered.
+UX designers leverage storyboards primarily when they’re in the initial stages of the design process.
+After designers conduct user research, storyboards help to visualize the information they’ve collected.
 They also help set the stage to define problems and ideate potential solutions.
-This visual representation lets designers prioritize user needs and facilitate collaborative brainstorming sessions.
+This visual representation lets designers prioritize user needs; plus, it makes collaborative brainstorming sessions easier.

 UX Strategist and Consultant, William Hudson explains the importance of user research: